SFTP and SSH into Docker Instance

 3. Exporting an Entermedia Instance's Data

 If rsync isn't an option to export data, then SFTP is the second best option at hand.
 It's relatively simple to copy an Instance's data with the following instructions.
+Take in mind that rsync has a more robust file transfer than sftp, since it hashes the file to make sure the file was transfered corectly.

 First, lets SFTP into the Instance, and then use the following command to preserve file structures and permissions.